 Temps are mild year round, ranging from a cool 60 degrees to a balmy 75 degrees F. It’s always wise to bring along a jacket no matter what month you’ll be frolicking around Big Sur, as it never gets particularly hot hot hot, and temperatures are always cooler on the coast than in the mountains nearby.

 Where is Big Sur Exactly?

 Many people don’t actually realize this, but Big Sur is not an actual city/town for that matter.
-It’s more of a state of mind rather than a specific point on a map, encompassing about 90 sunny Californian miles down the coast.
+It’s more of a state of mind rather than a specific point on a map, encompassing about 90 sunny Californian miles down the Pacific Coast Highway.

 This mesmerizing stretch of coastline is located between Carmel (about ~45 min drive north) and San Simeon (roughly 1.5 hours drive south).